emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
 1. Site works well and looks good on mobile. ✔️
 1. Site does have a custom player. ✔️
 1. Site does not have watch parties. ❌

 ***
-## Asgard Stream
-### Score: 13/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Some of its servers have auto-switch built in. 🟡
-1. Site does have episode auto-next on some servers. 🟡
-1. UI is very nice, feels modern and unique, one of the best. ✔️
-1. Site has watch lists, and you can login to sync them across devices. ✔️
-1. Site has good sorting options, franchise collections, and a AI recommendation bot. ✔️
-1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌
-1. Site does not have watch parties. ❌

-***